 In addition, there are other useful and entertaining guides for western North America that are published by commercial publishers and are currently in print.
 They are written by mycologists from California, Oregon, or Washington and so contain some mushroom species that don’t make it this far north and omit some northern species that don’t make it far enough south.
 Also, their habitat information—especially where and when mushrooms appear—can be difficult to transfer to a BC setting.

 The ones most widely consulted by BC students of mushrooms, in our experience, are David Arora’s massive (almost a thousand pages!) and authoritative Mushrooms Demystified, first published in 1979, and its smaller field companion, All That the Rain Promises, which appeared in 1991.
 These are now marketed by Penguin Random House Canada and can be found in many BC bookstores.
 The Arora guides are not only informative—they are immensely fun to read.
 Another useful guide for our area is Steve Trudell and Joe Ammirati’s Mushrooms of the Pacific Northwest, especially valuable for its insight into the inner workings of mycology and mycologists.
 Timber Press published it.
 A new edition of the book is in preparation.
 Noah Siegel and Christian Schwarz’s masterful Mushrooms of the Redwood Coast focuses on California coastal habitats, but it surveys so many species that its coverage has significant overlap with BC mushrooms.
 Like Arora’s books, it was done by Ten Speed Press and is marketed in Canada by Penguin.
 Teresa Marrone and Drew Parker’s recently issued Mushrooms of the Northwest, a book for smaller pockets, manages to fit into its small dimensions a large number of beautiful diagnostic photographs.
 Fans of watercolours will appreciate Mushrooms of Western Canada by Alberta-based Helene Schalkwijk-Barendsen, published by Lone Pine.
 Margaret McKenny and Daniel E. Stuntz’s The New Savory Wild Mushroom, by Greystone Books, is somewhat dated, but it has been helpfully updated by Joe Ammirati.
 One of the newest additions to the stable of Pacific Northwest guides is Michael Beug’s Mushrooms of Cascadia: An Illustrated Key.
 It is published by Paul Stamets’ Fungi Perfecti.
-(Currently, Michael’s can be hard to acquire in Canada–for now, check with the Mushrooms of BC authors about sourcing a copy.)
+(Currently, Michael’s volume can be hard to acquire in Canada–some copies may be available at the Swan Lake Nature Stanctuary gift shop.)

 In addition to these field guides, there are a number of more technical references available for specific groups of mushrooms.
 In Mushrooms of BC, we note some of these group-specific works in the introductions to the various species groups.
 Also, many BC readers enjoy and subscribe to Fungi Magazine, edited by Britt Bunyard.